Learning topological states from randomized measurements using variational tensor network tomography: Introduction

 To address the need for viable tomographic techniques for exotic two-dimensional systems~\cite{semeghiniProbingTopologicalSpin2021}, here, we demonstrate a heuristic state tomography method combining a tensor-network prior with \emph{maximum likelihood estimation} (MLE)~\cite{wangScalableQuantumTomography2020, gomezReconstructingQuantumStates2022, kurmapuReconstructingComplexStates2022, torlai2023quantum} and randomized measurements~\cite{huangPredictingManyProperties2020, huangProvablyEfficientMachine2021}.
-Previous works have considered learning one-dimensional quantum states from uniformly random single-qubit measurements~\cite{wangScalableQuantumTomography2020} or two-dimensional quantum channels with random Paulli measurements~\cite{torlai2023quantum}.
+Previous works have considered learning one-dimensional quantum states from uniformly random single-qubit measurements~\cite{wangScalableQuantumTomography2020} or two-dimensional quantum channels with random \wwc{Pauli} measurements~\cite{torlai2023quantum}.
 In this work, we focus on two-dimensional real pure states and show that they are completely characterized by only randomized $XZ$ measurements, which randomly measure each qubit in either the $X$ or the $Z$ basis.
 The states considered here are not only potentially more complex than in previous studies but also easy to implement with high fidelity in experimental systems~\cite{bluvstein2024logical}.
 Moreover, we prove the tomographic completeness of randomized $XZ$ measurements on the space of pure and real quantum states, allowing the method to be extendable to nonstoquastic real Hamiltonians' eigenstates~\cite{bravyiComplexityStoquasticFrustrationfree2008}.
-Thus, our method provides a pragmatic pathway for characterizing two-dimensional states on near-term quantum devices, making use of only easy-to-implement measurements.
-We provide a detailed discussion of related works in Appendix~\ref{app:related_works}.
+Thus, our method provides a pathway for characterizing two-dimensional states on near-term quantum devices, making use of only easy-to-implement measurements. \wwc{For comparison, we also provide a detailed discussion of related works in Appendix~\ref{app:related_works}.} \wwc{While our main results assume perfect measurements, in \appref{app:noise}, we review the errors that are important when measuring states in Rydberg atom arrays and numerically investigate the effect of noise.}